 Another strategy: Consider giving finance professionals the ability to work on creative assignments that allow them to apply their expertise in new ways, and add value to the business and solve problems.
 For example, you might suggest that they use business analytics tools to explore financial data more deeply and uncover new insights that management can use for decision making.
 Or you could encourage them to collaborate with other departments, like human resources or IT, to find ways to reduce costs and increase efficiencies.

 Financial services professionals report that having pride in their organization is their top driver for workplace happiness.

 According to the IT'S TIME WE ALL WORK HAPPY.® research, workers who feel proud of their organizations are three times more likely to be happy at work than employees who don’t.
 The study also found that workers who do not feel pride in the organization are likely to leave their organization within the coming year; only professionals who felt they did not have a good match with their employer were more likely to leave.

 One way to help financial services professionals feel pride in the organization is by including them in discussions about the firm’s performance and goals — and, more important, helping them to understand how their contributions have an impact on business success.

-A recent survey by our company found that more than half of professionals (53 percent) wish they had more insight on how their day-to-day duties make a difference to the organization.
+A recent survey by our company found that more than half of professionals (53 percent) wish they had insight on how their day-to-day duties make a difference to the organization.
 Staff meetings, performance reviews and regular check-ins all provide opportunities to communicate this valuable information to your employees.

-Why is it so important to focus on improving employee happiness?
+Why focus on improving employee happiness?

 The findings from the IT'S TIME WE ALL WORK HAPPY.® study suggest that workplace happiness is pivotal to organizational success.
 And, according to the research report, taking steps to help promote worker happiness can create real benefits for the business because: